seth-dobson/artful-analytics.github.io/drafts/2020-05-30-charting-the-cmv-awareness-gap.md

     Chrome extension to get hex color values from the National CMV logo.
     That way I was able to match the colors in the logo to the chart elements without a lot of trial and error or imperfect guesswork.
+-   Also note that I am using the amazing [ggtext](https://wilkelab.org/ggtext/) package to render the `plot.caption` theme element in markdown, so I can easily italicize selected words with *asterisks*.
+The `element_textbox_simple()` from {ggtext} also does word wrapping automatically.

 And here’s how the chart looks (Fig. 2).
 You can download a high resolution version [here](https://github.com/seth-dobson/cmv-charts).